 Forgive the silly analogy, but if Chip and Joanna Gaines on HGTV ran a student loan refinancing company, it would probably be Earnest.
 The reason I say this is that Earnest student loan refinancing focused on your individual circumstances to try and offer the best rate possible independent of traditional metrics like a credit score.

-Student Loan Planner readers get a $300 cash back bonus when they refinance with Earnest through this link.
+Student Loan Planner readers get a $500 cash back bonus when they refinance with Earnest through this link and refinance more than $40,000.

 You need a 650 FICO score or higher to get through the initial screening process, but Earnest has some really unusual ways to qualify you for a lower interest rate on your student loans that other companies do not have.